Gymnastics

 Popularity

-FIG estimates 50 million people worldwide regularly participate in amateur gymnastics every year.
-FIG counts 148 affiliated federations around the world.
-The majority of gymnasts are female athletes; as of 2014, FIG membership was nearly 67 percent female.
+The FIG estimates 50 million people worldwide regularly participate in amateur gymnastics every year and counts over 160 member federations around the world.
+The majority of gymnasts are female athletes; in 2025, FIG membership was about 68 percent female.

 Gymnastics, in particular women's events, is among the most watched of those Olympic sports that are televised.
-In 2006, an estimated 12.4 million people watched Olympic gymnastics broadcasts.
-The majority of viewers—69 percent—were female.
+During the 2024 Paris Olympic Games, a live broadcast of the women's team final gained 34.7 million viewers, setting a record as one of NBC's most watched Olympic events in history.
 A study conducted by the Sports & Fitness Industry Association in 2012 found that Olympic exposure spurs interest in sports, including gymnastics.
-Following the broadcast of the 2008 Summer Olympic Games, gymnastics in the United States enjoyed a surge in participation, increasing 3.6 percent.
+Following the broadcast of the 2008 Summer Olympic Games, gymnastics in the United States enjoyed a surge in participation, increasing 3.6 percent, and similar gains were seen in following years.
 Other countries have seen similar bumps.
-After British gymnast Louis Smith gained fame for winning medals at multiple international events, including a silver medal at the Olympic Games, British Gymnastics reported in December of 2015 that the number of participants older than sixteen had taken a one-year leap from 37,000 to 51,000.
+After British gymnast Louis Smith gained fame for winning medals at multiple international events, including a silver medal at the 2012 Olympic Games, British Gymnastics reported that the number of participants older than sixteen had taken a one-year leap from 37,000 to 51,000 in 2015.

 Bibliography